belighted/ubuntu-belighted/README.md

 ## Before Starting

 * Download the Ubuntu 22.04 ISO from [Ubuntu's website](https://ubuntu.com/download/desktop/thank-you?version=22.04.1&architecture=amd64);
 * Flash the downloaded ISO to a USB stick.
 There are multiple ways of doing that.
-I like to use [balenaEtcher](https://www.balena.io/etcher/);
+For example, you could use [balenaEtcher](https://www.balena.io/etcher/);
 * Boot your computer from the flashed USB stick and follow Ubuntu's installer;
 * Once this is all done, reboot and log in to your new operating system;
 * That's it!
 You can now follow the instruction in the [Getting Started](#Getting-Started) section;

 ## Getting Started

-Open a terminal and run the following command :
+Open a terminal and run the following command:

 ```bash
 wget https://github.com/belighted/ubuntu-belighted/raw/main/install.sh -O /home/$(whoami)/Downloads/install.sh && chmod +x /home/$(whoami)/Downloads/install.sh && bash /home/$(whoami)/Downloads/install.sh